-- Incoming supply standing charge The daily standing charge your heat supplier pays on the incoming fuel supply contract to cover the fixed costs of providing gas, charged regardless of how much energy you use. - Insite metering & billing charge This covers: our metering & billing fees, the prepay system software-as-aservice (SaaS) charges (where tariffs are set for a PAYG scheme), the cost of reading all landlord meters installed around the network allowing us to monitor system efficiency and heat losses, costs associated to the sim cards within the router allowing us to remotely collect your meter reads, and payment transaction fees charged by the payment platform for every payment. - Adminstrative charges This covers: tariff review fees (cost of calculating and setting your tariff), tariff letter costs (postage costs of sending you your tariff change notification letters), and reporting fees (a licence fee incurred to monitor and present a range of data across the network to support financial and operational management).
+- Incoming supply standing charge The daily standing charge your heat supplier pays on the incoming fuel supply contract to cover the fixed costs of providing gas, charged regardless of how much energy you use. - Insite metering & billing charge This covers: our metering & billing fees, the prepay system software-as-a-service (SaaS) charges (where tariffs are set for a PAYG scheme), the cost of reading all landlord meters installed around the network allowing us to monitor system efficiency and heat losses, costs associated to the sim cards within the router allowing us to remotely collect your meter reads, and payment transaction fees charged by the payment platform for every payment. - Adminstrative charges This covers: tariff review fees (cost of calculating and setting your tariff), tariff letter costs (postage costs of sending you your tariff change notification letters), and reporting fees (a licence fee incurred to monitor and present a range of data across the network to support financial and operational management). - - scan to read our blog post or visit www.insite-energy.co.uk/blog/making-senseyour-bill-breaking-down-heat-charges

 - ESCo Manager service charge The cost of Insite providing ESCo Manager services to the scheme.
-This includes: the procurement, tendering, and contract management of mechanical, energy and service provider contracts (ensuring that contractual quality and cost related KPI's are adhered to), and financial profit & loss (P&L) management of the energy account (ensuring we only recover the costs to operate and serve the heat network). - In-property asset servicing charge Planned Preventative Maintenance (PPM) and servicing charges associated to (where applicable); heat interface units (HIU), cooling interface units (CIU), fan cooling units (FCU), and mechanical ventilation with heat recovery units (MVHR). - Network asset servicing charge PPM and servicing of assets across the heat network, e.g. plant room boilers, heat network substations, pipework, risers, pumps, water quality control. - Reactive maintenance charge An accrued value to cover the cost of any reactive maintenance forecasted for the year ahead. - Asset replacement sink fund Contribution towards endof-life network and in-property asset replacement.
+This includes: the procurement, tendering, and contract management of mechanical, energy and service provider contracts (ensuring that contractual quality and cost related KPI's are adhered to), and financial profit & loss (P&L) management of the energy account (ensuring we only recover the costs to operate and serve the heat network). - In-property asset servicing charge Planned Preventative Maintenance (PPM) and servicing charges associated to (where applicable); heat interface units (HIU), cooling interface units (CIU), fan cooling units (FCU), and mechanical ventilation with heat recovery units (MVHR). - Network asset servicing charge PPM and servicing of assets across the heat network e.g., plant room boilers, heat network substations, pipework, risers, pumps, water quality control. - Reactive maintenance charge An accrued value to cover the cost of any reactive maintenance forecasted for the year ahead. - Asset replacement sink fund Contribution towards end-of-life network and in-property asset replacement.